Bovino

 Bovino is a comune and hill town at the eastern side of the Apennines in the province of Foggia, Apulia, southern Italy.

-Located within the woody Daunian Mountains as a terrace over the Tavoliere plains, Bovino is currently a member of the society "Italy's most beautiful villages".
+Located within the woody Daunian Mountains as a terrace over the Tavoliere plains, Bovino is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Bovino has more than two thousand years of history, and in 323 BC, participated in the Samnite Wars, fighting against the Romans.
 The Romans subsequently rebuilt the town, calling it Vibinum.
 During the Second Carthaginian War, it is likely that Hannibal camped on Monte Castro during his march to Rome.

 In 663, after being conquered by the Lombards, Bovino was destroyed during the war with the Byzantines.
 In 876, after the Byzantine reconquest, the walls around Bovino were rebuilt by Emperor Basil I, and the streets were laid out in their characteristic narrow design.
 In the 11th century, during the Norman conquest of southern Italy, Bovino was one of the last remaining Byzantine strongholds.
 In 1656, bubonic plague killed the majority of the local population, and only 1,200 people survived.